MarshalX/cv/CV_Ilya_Siamionau.md

 <ul class="mb-1">
   <li>Developed the backend part of a new project in a full-Firebase stack (Firebase Cloud Function, Firestore, Firebase Storage).
 The project is an aggregator of the statistics of played games in Sudoku which also gives achievements and makes score histograms of all players and leaderboards.</li>
-  <li>Designed the database architecture for making fast aggregate calculations.</li>
+  <li>Designed the database architecture for making fast aggregate calculations in NoSQL database without built-in aggregated operations.</li>
   <li>Used InversifyJS as an implementation of IoC paradigm.
-Also used tools for automatic generation Swagger specification from code of data models, controllers and routes with comment and examples of values.</li>
+Also used tools for automatic generation OpenAPI specification from code of data models, controllers and routes with comment and examples of values.</li>
-  <li>Developed client-team oriented tools: Bitbucket to Firebase Storage exporter, small bots in Slack.</li>
+  <li>Developed client-team oriented tools: Bitbucket to Firebase Storage exporter, small bots in Slack, terminal-based Sudoku viewer and solver.</li>
   <li>Conducted research about count of solution of Sudoku with modified game rules.
-Also designed the game score calculations.</li>
+Also designed the game score calculations; generated game levels.</li>
 </ul>